-\$./configToolAllCommands RESPONSE_FILE=/home/oracle/pwdrsp.properties
+\$./configToolAllCommands RESPONSE_FILE=/home/oracle/ pwdrsp.properties

-Creating a Password Response File Review this information to create a password response file.
+Creating a Password Response File

+You can create a password response file and use it with configuration assistants to

+perform silent installation.

 Running Configuration Assistants Using Response Files

 You can run configuration assistants in response file or silent mode to configure and start Oracle software after it is installed on the system.
 To run configuration assistants in response file or silent mode, you must copy and edit a response file template.